wisniewskikr/rep_cq5/Cq5-helloWorld-40-maven-sling-plugin/Readme.txt

-Maven Sling Plugin enables installig only bundle without any content.
+Maven Sling Plugin enables installing only bundle without any content.
 It other words it enables installing only services.
 It can be used only for project with packaging - bundle.

 Attention!!!
 User has to create destination folder by hand.
+Otherwise he gets exception.
-For instance: apps/cq5-helloWorld-40-maven-sling-plugin/install
+For instance:
+apps/cq5-helloWorld-40-maven-sling-plugin/install